The Hidden Benefits Of A Liquid Diet

 Not able to eat solid foods while struggling with Crohn's

-At one point, close to twenty years ago, I entered perhaps the worst period of IBD I ever had.
+At one point, close to 20 years ago, I entered perhaps the worst period of IBD I ever had.
 It was so bad that I basically couldn’t digest solid food.
 Essentially, then, I was on a liquid diet for months.
 I lost around 40 or 50 pounds.
 It was terrible.

 Eventually, I needed surgery.
 The problem, it was found out, was a piece of my intestine was stuck in my duodenum.
 It was blocking food from going through.
 Basically, after eating, I’d have bad pain and horrible bloating.